jckaizen/azure-ad-port/ad/README.md

 ![Screenshot from 2023-07-12 11-41-37](https://github.com/jckaizen/azure-ad-port/assets/57122203/996afd05-d4f2-4eca-86a3-b4dbee88adc2)

-<p>Only admins can log into the client but we want non-admin to log in as well.
+<p>Only admins can log into the client but we want non-admin users to log in as well.
 So logging in as "jane_admin" on the client, go to system settings and then remote desktop.
 Click on "Select users that can remotely access this PC".
 Add "Domain Users".
 Normally you'll want to use group policy to allow you to do this to many systems at once, but this is just a quick way to do so.</p>

 ![Screenshot from 2023-07-12 11-49-08](https://github.com/jckaizen/azure-ad-port/assets/57122203/12ac46e9-96c7-46f5-90f5-3f9f063a6881)

 <p>To see if this worked, we'll create many users using a powershell script.
 On the server, open "Powershell ISE" as an admin.
-Create a new file and paste this <a href="https://github.com/jckaizen/azure-ad-port/blob/main/network_analysis_and_nsgs/script.txt">script</a> in.
+Create a new file and paste this <a href="https://github.com/jckaizen/azure-ad-port/blob/main/ad/script.txt">script</a> in.
 Run the script.</p>

 ![Screenshot from 2023-07-12 11-52-38](https://github.com/jckaizen/azure-ad-port/assets/57122203/7bcde4b4-1f84-4d2c-8662-4305af227d4b)